status-im/nimbus-eth2/docs/the_nimbus_book/updates/run-an-ethereum-node-with-nimbus.md

 ## Run an execution client

 Along with the consensus client, you need to set up an execution client.
 Execution clients are for processing and broadcasting transactions and managing Ethereum's state.
-We tested Nimbus with all [major execution clients :octicons-tab-external-16:](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients){:target="_blank"}, you can choose one that suits your needs.
+Nimbus is tested with all [major execution clients :octicons-tab-external-16:](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients){:target="_blank"}, you can choose one that suits your needs.

-In parallel to the [Nimbus consensus client :octicons-tab-external-16:](https://github.com/status-im/nimbus-eth2){:target="_blank"}, we are working hard on an execution client.
-While this project is still in development, we welcome you to experiment with it.
-To learn how the execution client works, check out its [GitHub repository :octicons-tab-external-16:](https://github.com/status-im/nimbus-eth1){:target="_blank"}.
+The content here is from execution clients' documentation.
+Refer to their respective documentation sites for more details.

 === "Besu"

-    The content here is selected from the [Besu documentation :octicons-tab-external-16:](https://besu.hyperledger.org/en/stable/){:target="_blank"}, you can check it out for more about using Besu.

-    1. Download Java JDK (x64 compressed archive) and install it following the [JDK installation guide :octicons-tab-external-16:](https://docs.oracle.com/en/java/javase/19/install/installation-jdk-linux-platforms.html#GUID-ADC9C14A-5F51-4C32-802C-9639A947317F){:target="_blank"}.
+    1. Download and install Besu following the guide in the [Besu documentation :octicons-tab-external-16:](https://besu.hyperledger.org/en/stable/){:target="_blank"}

-    1. Download the latest [Besu :octicons-tab-external-16:](https://github.com/hyperledger/besu/releases){:target="_blank"} `tar.gz` file.

-    1. Unpack the `tar.gz` file by right-clicking on the file and selecting "Extract here" in the menu.

-    1. Use the `openssl rand` command to create a `jwtsecret` file, and store it in the `/tmp/jwtsecret` directory.
+    1. Use the `openssl rand` command to create a `jwtsecret` file and store it in the `/tmp` directory.
 This file is a JSON web token for the clients to authenticate each other.
     ```bash
     openssl rand -hex 32 | tr -d "\n" > "/tmp/jwtsecret"
     ```

-    1. Allow Besu to connect to Nimbus.
+    1. Connect Besu to Nimbus.
 With the following command, you can start Besu, expose an RPC port (By default, Besu accepts requests from `localhost` and `127.0.0.1`) for Nimbus, pass the path to the `jwtsecret` file, and complete other relevant configuration.
-You can read more details from the [Besu documentation :octicons-tab-external-16:](https://besu.hyperledger.org/en/stable/public-networks/tutorials/besu-teku-mainnet/#3-start-besu){:target="_blank"}.

         === "Mainnet"
             ```sh